ably77/gehc-gateway-poc-runbook/README.md

 ## Lab 15 - Implement OPA on new validated/transformed claims <a name="Lab-15"></a>
 Now that we have validated, extracted, and transformed our claims into the shape we want, we can also configure our OPA policies to simplify our workflow!

-Note that the Lab 19 transformation is not required, you can configure your OPA policy directly on the header provided by `claimsToHeaders` (i.e. `X-Email` and `X-Sub`), but to build on top of our current example we will configure our OPA policy on the `org` header content
+Note that the transformation is not required, you can configure your OPA policy directly on the header provided by `claimsToHeaders` (i.e. `X-Email` and `X-Sub`), but to build on top of our current example we will configure our OPA policy on the `org` header content

 Lets modify our existing OPA config, and intentionally introduce a violation where the `org` header value is `"hc.ge.co"` instead of `"hc.ge.com"`
 ```bash